joenwoke/jeniecast/README.md

 - Save watch items with a title, type, platform, mood tags, status, and notes.
 - View saved items on a dashboard.
 - Filter the dashboard by mood.
+- Search the dashboard by title, platform, type, status, notes, or mood.
 - Edit saved items.
 - Delete saved items with a confirmation prompt.
 - Show a random saved item as the homepage "Tonight's Genie Pick".
+- Show different empty-state messages for empty watchlists, filters, and searches.
 - Store data in the browser with `localStorage`.
 - Seed starter items only once for first-time users.
+- Repair invalid `localStorage` data back to an empty watchlist.
+- Share Type and Status options between Add and Edit forms.
 - Render user-entered text with safer DOM methods instead of HTML injection.

 ## Current Tech Stack